foundling/old_blog/app/content/posts/drafts/lazy_loading_node_cli.md

     cmd stats
     cmd update

-## Choosing a Command Parsing Library

-I needed a library to parse the command input and I decided to use [commander.js](https://github.com/tj/commander.js).
-It's a straightforward and fairly transparent library for building simple to moderately complex command-line interfaces.
-The library was written by Tj Holowaychuk, the author of Express.
+I decided to use [commander.js](https://github.com/tj/commander.js) (written by TJ Holowaychuk, author of Express) to handle the parsing of command-line input.
+It's a simple and intuitive library that fits the use case for simple to moderately complex cli apps in JavaScript.

 ## Modularity Only Gets You Half Way There

-Wanting to keep this application modular for testing, I broke the functionality into modules (one per sub-command) which were comprised of many sub-modules.
+In order to keep the application modular and easily testable, I broke the functionality into top-level modules that correspond to the sub-commands `register`, `query`, `stats` and `update`.
+Each of these was made up of a variety of custom and 3rd-party sub-modules.
 Below is the entry point that is executed when the cli app is run on the command line.
-There I pull in modules for each sub-command, register them on the `commander` app object as callbacks for their respective sub-commands, and then I call the parser to parse the command-line input and call the appropriate callback.
+I'm pulling in the top-level sub-command modules, registering each on the `commander` cli object as a callback for its respective sub-command, and then I call the parser to parse the stdin input and call the appropriate callback.

 Here is what my initial `index.js` looked like when it took 8 seconds to load: